rethinkdb/rethinkdb/WINDOWS.md

 ## RethinkDB

+* In the IDE
  * Open `RethinkDB.sln`
  * Make sure you are in the Debug/x64 configuration
  * Press F7 to build
  * Press F5 to run
  * Some unit tests should run.
+* In emacs/vim in cygwin
+ * run `mk/cygwin.sh`

 # TODO